AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 ![Package status](assets/package-status.png)

-If the package has been changed or was never built, the status will be presented as a link to take quick action to rebuild or install the package.
+If the package has been changed or was never built, the status is presented as a link to take quick action to rebuild or install the package.

 ## Package Settings {#package-settings}